t-coman/software-architecture/performance.md

+# Performance
 Performance has 2 aspects:
 - Latency - how fast does the software execute a process
-- Throughput - how many times can that procces be executed in a particular timeframe, usually 1 second.
+- Throughput - how many times can that process be executed in a particular timeframe, usually 1 second.
 ## Latency drives Throughput
 Improvements to latency brings improvements to throughput; the reverse does not apply.
 Furthermore, any latency improvements will enhance the efforts of throughput improvements.